 Statistics show that people in their 20's and 30's comprise a significant portion of most workplaces.
 These millennial workers often have some experience under their belt, unlike younger employees, and they are typically skilled in navigating technological resources, which can be more difficult for older employees.

 No business owner wants to be sued.
 However, the fact is that disputes can and do arise involving employees, partners and third parties, despite efforts to avoid them.

-Operating a business requires a lot more than finding ways to make money, managing a workforce and coordinating the logistics of delivering a product or service.
+Operating a business in California requires a lot more than finding ways to make money, managing a workforce and coordinating the logistics of delivering a product or service.
 It also involves knowing and complying with numerous state and federal regulations.

 Transportation plays a critical role in today's workforce, whether people work in the transportation industry or travelling is just a part of their job.
 As an employer, you probably have in place specific policies related to traveling, from approving expenses to tracking work hours away from the office.